arivarton/stamp/README.md

 # Stamp introduction

-Register work hours in cli (Curses interface is developing).
+Register work hours in cli (Curses interface is under development).

 Stamp in before starting the workday, tag points in time with comments and stamp out when workday is over.

 Hours are saved to a sqlite database and exportable to pdf.

+PDF is currently in Norwegian, needs to be translated.

 # Environment variables